Stock Average Calculator India

 Find your weighted average buy price across multiple stock purchases.
-Add as many buy lots as you need and instantly see your average cost, total investment, and estimated profit or loss at any target price.
+Add as many buy lots as needed — see average cost, total investment, break-even price, and estimated profit or loss at any target sell price.
+Covers NSE, BSE, and global markets.

 Your Stock Average